invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureActiveDirectoryAuditLog.rst

 Get the Azure Active Directory Audit Log before 2023-04-12:
 ::

-   Get-ADAuditLogs -Before 2023-04-12
+   Get-ADAuditLogs -endDate 2023-04-12

 Get the Azure Active Directory Audit Log after 2023-04-12:
 ::

-   Get-ADAuditLogs -After 2023-04-12
+   Get-ADAuditLogs -startDate 2023-04-12

 Parameters
 """"""""""""""""""""""""""
--After (optional)
+-startDate (optional)
-    - After is the parameter specifying the start date of the date range.
+    - startDate is the parameter specifying the start date of the date range.
 The time format supported is limited to yyyy-mm-dd only.

--Before (optional)
+-endDate (optional)
-    - Before is the parameter specifying the end date of the date range.
+    - endDate is the parameter specifying the end date of the date range.
 The time format supported is limited to yyyy-mm-dd only.

 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.